Images

 Building Your Own Image

-If you plan to build custom images from other sources, please ensure to include the following prerequisites for the instance to boot up and allow remote access:
+If you plan to build custom images from other sources, ensure you include the following prerequisites:

-• virtio driver, if it does not come with the operating system (e.g. Windows)
+• virtio driver for network and storage devices, if it does not come with the operating system image (e.g., Windows)

 Last updated